 His DNA tests revealed a bull that carries a higher than normal milk fat content and a top protein content.
 His somatic cell score will help put a stop to mastitis risk.
 He carries average to preferred genes for cheese production (Kappa Casein, Beta Casein and Beta Lactoglobulin results).
 He is above average for progeny pregnancy rates and productive life span.
 His daughters have just started coming in to lactation and we are thrilled with the improved front udder attachment.
-See Isabella below, his first milking daughter stats!
+See Isabella and Perfect below, his first milking daughters!

 Circle H's Frederick

 Frederick was bred by Gerald Holmquist a dairyman of years gone by who started his Dexter herd by way of Fred Chesterly.

 Frederick has proven to tighten udder conformation on his daughters.

 His DNA tests revealed a homozygous A2 (A2/A2) bull that carries the highest possible milk fat content and a top protein content.
 His somatic cell score will help put a stop to mastitis risk.
 He carries average to preferred genes for cheese production (Kappa Casein, Beta Casein and Beta Lactoglobulin results).
 He is above average for progeny pregnancy rates and productive life span.
 His maternal sister (RDoubleD American Rambler) tested an average of 6% butterfat and 5% protein content and milked out 3/4 of a gallon twice a day 7 months into her first lactation.
 His half sister, Circle H's Naomi, milked 3/4 to 1 gallon twice a day and her milk was oh so sweet.

 Gracie is a bred milk producer.
 Her dam is a high producing family milk cow, her sire is a son of Riverhill Saturn's Galaxy, her full sister is a successful family milk cow.